 What is Zyppah?

-Like other MADs, Zyppah positions the lower jaw in a forward position to help reduce the risk of the airway experiencing a partial obstruction.
+Like other MADs and anti-snoring devices, Zyppah positions the lower jaw in a forward position to help reduce the risk of the airway experiencing a partial obstruction.
 However, Zyppah is actually a hybrid snoring device because similar to a tongue retaining device (TRD), it stabilizes your tongue, too.
 It may not have a suctioned bulb on the end like what you would expect from a TRD, but the concept is there.
 The tongue gets held in place by a rubber-like strap that is a lot softer than it looks.

 Zyppah is made in the USA, FDA-cleared, BBB-accredited, and designed by a dentist.
 You do have to use a fitting process, and it does have an airflow hole to allow you to breathe through your mouth.